saranyberg/SaraNewmountain.earth/README.md

 ## About different words

-excerpt: ...
+-   **excerpt**: what is shown on the main page, and when you share a post
+-   **title**: seen on the main page, in the tab in the web browser and when you share a post
+-   **public folder**: contains amongst others pictures used on the blog, a tip to use pictures from climatevisuals.org
-ogImage: image which is shown when you share a post
+-   **ogImage**: image which is shown when you share a post